Codepath-UIC-Team2/SportCave/README.md

 ### 2. Screen Archetypes

 * Login / Sign Up
+    * [x] Setup the Parse SDK and connect to the Parse server
-    * [x] Accept text field input to sign in or sign up
-    * [x] Verify form input is complete and valid
+    * [x] Accept form input for sign in and sign up and verify it is complete and valid
+    * [x] Allow user to sign up for a new account using Parse authentication
+    * [x] Allow user to sign in to their account
     * [x] Implement default values for profile input options not displayed
-    * [x] Integrate Parse SDK
-    * [x] Send request to Parse server to authenticate or create new user account
-    * [x] Persist logged in user upon app restart
+    * [x] The current signed in user is persisted across app restarts
-    * [x] Finish activity when navigating away, not available in backstack
+    * [x] Finish activity when navigating away so it's not available in backstack

 * Stream - Sports
     * [x] Allow user to select from a range of provided sports
-    * [x] Display text (sports names) and media (sports icons)
+    * [x] Display text (sports names)
+    * [x] Use the Glide library to display media (sports icons)

 * Detail - Games / Scores
-    * [x] Send network requests to retrieve games and scores for the selected sport
+    * [x] Use the AsyncHttpClient library to make network requests to each sport API and retrieve games and scores for the selected sport
+    * [x] Parse JSON objects retrieved to display team names and scores
-    * [x] Organize and display text (names, scores) and media (flags, logos) from source data
+    * [x] Use the Glide library to display media (flags, logos) from source data

 * Stream - Social
-    * [x] Send request to Parse server to retrieve reactions posted by any user, including 'created at' datetime and profile photos
+    * [x] Query Parse server to retrieve reactions posted by any user, including 'created at' datetime and profile photos
     * [x] Display 'created at' datetime in relative format
-    * [x] Display user profile photos in fixed size
+    * [x] Use Glide to display user profile photos in fixed square size
-    * [x] Use search bar to request filtered results
-    * [x] Send request to Parse server to retrieve a filtered list of reactions
+    * [x] Use search bar to query Parse server and retrieve a filtered list of reactions

 * Creation - Social
-    * [x] Accept user input to post new reaction
+    * [x] Accept and validate text field input for new reaction
-    * [x] Validate text field for completeness before creation
     * [x] Send request to Parse server to create new item and attribute to logged in user
-    * [x] Display new reaction on Social stream in real-time without need for refresh
+    * [x] Manually insert newly posted reaction in Social stream so it is immediately visible without the need for a full refresh

 * Profile
-    * [x] Send request to Parse server to retrieve profile information and image for logged in user
+    * [x] Query Parse server to retrieve profile information and image for logged in user
+    * [x] Use the Glide library to display default or user-selected profile photo
-    * [x] Use smartphone camera to modify profile photo
+    * [x] Launch smartphone camera to take new profile photo
+    * [x] Use the bitmap to display a preview of the photo in the image view
     * [x] Use text field input to modify profile information
-    * [x] Send network request to save updated profile information for logged in user
+    * [x] Send request to Parse server to save updated profile information for logged in user
-    * [x] Allow user to sign out of account
+    * [x] Allow user to sign out of their account

 ### 3. Navigation